LiskHQ/lisk-docs/docs/about-lisk/governance.md

 The Lisk DAO has an associated treasury (the balance of the Governor contract).
 The treasury is NOT managed by the Onchain Foundation.
 Instead, the funds from the treasury can only be transferred via successful proposals.
 This means, the proposal must specify the transfer transaction including the amount in their setup, and if the proposal was successful, the transaction can be send.

-## Administrative role of the Onchain Foundation
+### Administrative role of the Onchain Foundation
 The foundation will have an administrative role and will take care of the following

 1. Removal of draft proposals that reasonably appear to be fraudulent, spam-oriented, defamatory, hateful, or otherwise inappropriate.
 2. Management of mutually contradictory proposals that are submitted simultaneously or in close proximity to one another.
 3. Administration of network maintenance, such as emergency bug fixes or release rollbacks (with or without a governance vote).

+### Proposals
+Proposal are created on [Tally](#tally).
+For spam protection, the following requirement must be fulfilled in order to create a proposal:

+- **Proposal threshold**: For creating a proposal, the voting power of the proposer must be at least 300,000 vpLSK, i.e., the value corresponding to 100,000 LSK locked for 2 years where the countdown is paused.

-### Proposal types
+#### Proposal types
-#### Funding proposals
+##### Funding proposals
 A proposal for receiving a certain amount of funds to an address.
 If approved, the recipient receives the amount given in the proposal.

 The transfer from the [Lisk DAO treasury](#treasury) can be executed by anyone, once the proposal is approved.
 Funding proposals are **binding**, which means that no-one, not even the Onchain Foundation, can prevent the transfer, if the proposal passed.
-#### General proposals
+##### General proposals
 Generic, **non-binding** proposals about protocol parameters or the project direction in general that may be followed by the Lisk Foundation or not, depending also on feasibility and cost.

-## Proposals Creation
-Proposal are created on [Tally](#tally).
-For spam protection, the following requirement must be fulfilled in order to create a proposal:

-- **Proposal threshold**: For creating a proposal, the voting power of the proposer must be at least 300,000 vpLSK, i.e., the value corresponding to 100,000 LSK locked for 2 years where the countdown is paused.

-## Proposal Evaluation
+#### Proposal Evaluation
 The following requirements must be fulfilled for a proposal to pass:

 - **Quorum**: For a proposal to pass, the “yes” and “abstain” votes must sum up at least to 24,000,000 vpLSK, i.e., the value that corresponds to 8,000,000 LSK locked for 2 years where the countdown is paused.
 - There must be strictly more “yes” than “no” votes.

-## Implementation of proposals
+#### Implementation of proposals
-### Implementation of funding proposals
+##### Implementation of funding proposals
 Funding proposals can be executed by anyone, once the proposal is approved.
-### Implementation of general proposals
+##### Implementation of general proposals
 For approved general proposals, the Onchain Foundation will determine whether the proposal is safe, secure, consistent with the scope of Lisk governance, and capable of being implemented in a legally compliant manner.
 If it is, the Foundation will act diligently and in a commercially reasonable manner to cause the proposal to be implemented.

 ### Voting Power